Israel-Fol7/SQLProject/README.md

 ## ▶️ How to Run This Project

 1. Load the raw `layoffs` dataset into a MySQL database
-2. Run `SQL_project.sql` from top to bottom — each section builds on the last (staging → deduplication → standardization → missing data → final cleanup)
+2. Run `SQL_project.sql` from top to bottom, each section builds on the last (staging → deduplication → standardization → missing data → final cleanup)
 3. The result is a clean table (`layoffs_staging2`) ready for analysis or to feed into a BI tool

 ## 🔭 Possible Next Steps